 Is grain-free dog food right for you?

-So, there you have it, lots of myths debunked and considerations to help you assess if grain-free dog food is best for your dog.
+So, there you have it, lots of myths debunked.
+Hopefully this helps you assess if grain-free dog food is best for your pooch.
 Not all grains are equal and hopefully we’ve drummed in the mantra of “check the ingredients” as your go to for assessing pet food.

 If you have consulted a vet, gone through the process of elimination and discovered that your pooch is one of the unfortunate few with a grain intolerance, grain-free dog food is certainly what you need.
-If, however, you’re looking for the best dog food for your pooch, assess the ingredients fully, and most importantly see how your dog gets along with the food of your choice.
+If, however, you’re looking for the best dog food for your pooch, assess the ingredients fully.
+Most importantly see how your dog enjoys the food of your choice.

-When making any changes to your pooch’s diet, it’s important to remember that all dogs are different, and their nutritional needs differ throughout their lives.
+When making any changes to your pooch’s diet, it’s important to transition.
+Remember that all dogs are different, and their nutritional needs differ throughout their lives.
 It’s best to take things slowly and make the change gradually for your dog’s digestive system.

 Our top tip on what to look for is a dog food that’s gut friendly.